-The Public Theater (Artistic Director Oskar Eustis; Executive Director Patrick Willingham) is set to present Ethan Lipton's NO PLACE TO GO for a limited engagement at Joe's Pub, beginning Wednesday, March 14.
+The Public Theater (Artistic Director Oskar Eustis; Executive Director Patrick Willingham) presents Ethan Lipton's NO PLACE TO GO for a limited engagement at Joe's Pub, closing tonight April 8th.
 Directed by Leigh Silverman and written by Ethan Lipton with music composed by Ethan Lipton and His Orchestra, NO PLACE TO GO is the first Joe's Pub commission, as part of its New York Voices Series, to become part of The Public Theater's season.

 Commissioned last spring by Joe's Pub as part of its first ever grant from the National Endowment for the Arts, NO PLACE TO GO was developed to have an extended three week engagement at Joe's Pub through Sunday, April 8.
-It will have an official press opening on Wednesday, March 21.
-Member tickets are $20 and go on sale Thursday, February 2.
-Single tickets, priced at $30, go on sale Tuesday, February 7.
+Member tickets are $20 and single tickets are $30.

 The company where he's worked for the past 10 years is moving to another planet, and playwright Ethan Lipton doesn't want to go.
 Part love letter to his co-workers, part query to the universe, part protest to his company and country, NO PLACE TO GO delivers an irreverent and personal musical ode to the unemployed.

 "Ethan is our modern Everyman, a fantastic amalgam of Woody Guthrie and Woody Allen," said Artistic Director Oskar Eustis.
 "No Place To Go is incredibly insightful, timely, and delightful.
 We are thrilled to be able to bring back this fantastic show to share with a broader public.
 Ethan deserves it, and so does our audience!"